 - Gender-based electronic bullying

-Anyone wishing to make a report relating to sex-based discrimination may do so by contacting the Title IX Coordinator, Jean Worstell or the Title IX Deputy Coordinator, Kenneth Weppler who are trained in Title IX and WSCC's protocols for addressing and remedying acts of discrimination on the basis of sex.
+Anyone wishing to make a report relating to sex-based discrimination may do so by contacting the Title IX Coordinator, Jean Worstell or the Title IX Investigator, Kenneth Weppler who are trained in Title IX and WSCC's protocols for addressing and remedying acts of discrimination on the basis of sex.